 I will never forget this lovely woman.
 She taught me so much in that time I worked with her.
 She taught me that miracles do happen.
 The body is incredible and has such innate intelligence that we are only just beginning to tap into the depth of its knowledge.
 I was the one blessed to work with her and I have thought of her often over the years.

 She would stop in occasionally and update me on what she was doing over the next 5-7 years.
-She never went back to being agoraphobic during the years she maintained contact.
+She never went back to being agoraphobic during the years she maintained contact with me.
 That part of her life was over and she was free.
 I haven't spoken to her in over a decade and sometimes wonder where she's at or what she's doing.
 Maybe she's in Greece or Italy.
 It's fun to wonder...

 Until Next Time,